439th Airlift Wing

-The 439th Airlift Wing (439 AW) is an active United States Air Force Reserve unit.
+The 439th Airlift Wing is an active United States Air Force Reserve unit.
 It is assigned to the Air Force Reserve Command, Fourth Air Force, and is based at Westover Air Reserve Base, Massachusetts.

 The peacetime mission includes recruiting, training and supervision of personnel to assure mission readiness.
 The wing is also responsible for the management of aircraft maintenance and all assigned Air Force combat support real property, equipment and supplies.

 Units

 The wing consists of the following component groups: